2026 Mental Health Sleep Guide: 7 Proven Steps

 Medication** (short-term only) Selective melatonin agonists show ← cognitive drag ≤2 weeks bridging

-CEO confession: Jack Dorsey’s 2018 sleep experiment—5 h/night for 30 days—ended in a 2-week burnout spiral and company-wide coding stand-down.
-You are not Jack Dorsey (and even if you were, natural energy boost wins long-term).
+Jack Dorsey’s 2018 sleep experiment—5 h/night for 30 days—ended in a 2-week burnout spiral and company-wide coding stand-down.
+You are not Jack Dorsey (and even if you were, energy management wins long-term).
+The public health cost? $411 billion annually in lost productivity (RAND Corporation 2025).

-4. 3-line gratitude in notebook (gratitude power primes alpha brain waves for deep sleep).
+• 3-line gratitude in notebook (gratitude journaling primes alpha brain waves for deep sleep).

 Start tonight.
 Your brain’s only asking for the same respect you give your smartphone’s nightly charge cycle.